1. Does Behavioral Risk Index impact portfolio decision?

 3. Is it possible to choose a specific security extension for other securities, aside from the default security extension you have?

 We can configure a custom security extension, where a given security is extended by another security.
-Email support@andesrisk.io for requests.
+For requests, email support@andesrisk.io.
 Click here for more information.

 4. Do you use the holding positions from the inception date for running the analytics?

-For running the analytics, we use the holding positions from the inception date.
+For running the analytics, we use holding positions from the inception date.

 5. Do you have rolling risk and rolling returns charts?

-On the model page, we show rolling risk and rolling returns on the risk monitor tab.
+On the Models page, we show rolling risk and rolling returns on the Risk Monitor tab.

 6. Do you customize the IPS?